My daughter was guessing words instead of actually reading them.

 Most people think of tracing as a handwriting exercise.

-It helps with that, sure.
-But tracing is also one of the best ways to help a struggling reader connect letters to sounds.
+But tracing words to learn phonics is also one of the most effective ways to help a struggling reader connect letters to sounds.

-When a child traces a whole word, not just a single letter, their brain has to process each letter in order.
-It slows them down.
+When a child traces a whole word rather than just a single letter, the brain has to process each letter in order.

-It makes them pay attention.
-And for a kid who’s been rushing through words and guessing, that slowdown is exactly what’s needed.
+For a child who has been rushing through words and guessing, that slowdown is exactly what is needed.

 We used number words for this one.